TeraTech/MMM-WiFiPassword/README.md

 # MMM-WiFiPassword
 Magic Mirror Module that displays your WiFi Network, Password, and QRCode so people who visit your house/business can connect easier.

+Note that if you have special characters in your password, the QR code will not work.
+This is because I haven't done the work required to escape the special characters properly.

 ## Screenshot

 ![MMM-WifiPassword Screenshot](https://raw.githubusercontent.com/TeraTech/MMM-WiFiPassword/master/mm.png)